apache/beam/learning/prompts/documentation-lookup/38_ai_runinference.md

 Prompt:
-How can I run inference on a trained model using AI?
+How can I run inference on a trained ML model using Apache Beam?

 Response:
-Apache Beam lets you efficiently inference on local and remote ML models in your pipelines with the help of `RunInference API` which is supported in Python SDK starting from Apache Beam 2.40.0 and in Java SDK version 2.41.0 through Apache Beam’s [Multi-language Pipelines framework](https://beam.apache.org/documentation/programming-guide/#multi-language-pipelines).
-A `RunInference` transform performs inference on a `PCollection` of examples using a machine learning (ML) model.
-The transform outputs a `PCollection` that contains the input examples and output predictions.
+Apache Beam enables efficient inference on both local and remote ML models within your pipelines through the RunInference API.
+This functionality is available in the Python SDK versions 2.40.0 and later.
+The Java SDK versions 2.41.0 and later also support the API through Apache Beam’s [Multi-language Pipelines](https://beam.apache.org/documentation/programming-guide/#multi-language-pipelines) framework.
+The `RunInference` transform performs inference on a [`PCollection`](https://beam.apache.org/documentation/programming-guide/#pcollections) of examples using an ML model and outputs a `PCollection` containing both the input examples and the corresponding output predictions.

-`RunInference API` has includes following features:
+Key features of the RunInference API include:
-- support of both batch and streaming inference
+* Support for both batch and streaming inference.
-- centralized model management fot efficient memory and bandwidth usage
+* Centralized model management for efficient memory and bandwidth usage.
-- support of multiple model frameworks and model hubs
+* Compatibility with multiple model frameworks and model hubs.
-- automatic model refresh ensures latest model version is used
+* Automatic model refreshing to ensure the latest model version is used.
-- support of GPUs for model inference
+* GPU support for model inference.

-`RunInference API` supports variety of frameworks and model hubs including [Tensorflow](https://www.tensorflow.org/), [Pytorch](https://pytorch.org/), [Sklearn](https://scikit-learn.org/), [XGBoost](https://xgboost.ai/), [Hugging Face](https://huggingface.co/), [TensorFlow Hub](https://www.tensorflow.org/hub), [Vertex AI](https://cloud.google.com/vertex-ai), [TensorRT](https://developer.nvidia.com/tensorrt), and [ONNX](https://onnx.ai/).
-You can also use custom model frameworks by using a custom [model_handler](https://beam.apache.org/documentation/ml/about-ml/#use-custom-models).
+The RunInference API supports a variety of frameworks and model hubs, including [TensorFlow](https://www.tensorflow.org/), [PyTorch](https://pytorch.org/), [Scikit-learn](https://scikit-learn.org/), [XGBoost](https://xgboost.ai/), [Hugging Face](https://huggingface.co/), [TensorFlow Hub](https://www.tensorflow.org/hub), [Vertex AI](https://cloud.google.com/vertex-ai), [TensorRT](https://developer.nvidia.com/tensorrt), and [ONNX](https://onnx.ai/).
+Additionally, you can easily integrate custom model frameworks.

-To import models you need to configure the a `ModelHandler` object that wraps the underlying model.
-The `ModelHandler` allows you to set environment variables needed for inference.
+To import a model into your Apache Beam pipeline, you'll need to configure the [`ModelHandler`](https://beam.apache.org/releases/pydoc/current/apache_beam.ml.inference.base.html#apache_beam.ml.inference.base.ModelHandler) object, which wraps the underlying model and allows you to set necessary environment variables for inference.

 Following is an example importing a `Pytorch` model handler to use in your pipeline: